jdfx/laravel-api-react-front-end-docker-template/README.md

 ### Setting up your server
 - edit /server/.env with your app name and instance ID and ports (instance ID is used so we can run many versions of this app concurrently if we want).
-- cd /server and run *./up.sh -clone -composer -env -key* - this will set nginx conf, start containers, clone latest laravel, composer install and set app key etc..
+- cd /server and run *./up.sh -clone -composer -env -key -up* - this will set nginx conf, start containers, clone latest laravel, composer install start mysql and set app key etc..
 - link ./code directory to your .git remote for your codebase
 - add windows hosts file entry for your_server_name.local 127.0.0.1